Hotline: 532-5798 Room Reservations: 532-1712 Key Requests: 109 Dykstra/532-1710

 If a department or college purchases and installs equipment and/or applications in a centrally-managed classroom, this equipment must meet or exceed standards established by the Classroom Planning Committee.
 Any approved user having access to the room will be able to use the equipment.
 Hardware becomes the property of the Division of Information Technology unless other agreements are in place.

 An applications that is used to display content to or used by students must meet the requirements outlined in Section F, Part 125 of the University Handbook: Course Accessibility Standards Policy.

 Faculty needing an application installed on the computers in these rooms must have a licensed copy of the software.
 A minimum of two months' advance notice to the technical support staff, prior to the beginning of a semester, is recommended to install an application in a centrally- managed classroom computer or before any hardware is installed in the classroom.
 This timeframe is required to ensure that the added application or hardware is compatible with existing systems.
 More leeway may be needed for more complex systems.

 All users must be trained prior to using centrally-scheduled classrooms.
 Personnel from the Division of Information Technology will provide training on the Manhattan campus.
 K-State Polytechnic and K-State Olathe also have staff available to provide training.
 Keys to the consoles will be issued only to individuals who have completed the training.
-Please use the Training Request form to schedule training.
+Please use the Academic Technology and Support request form to schedule training.